moliver28/research-handbook/content/job-families/finance/stock-administrator.md

 - Demonstrates an ability to coordinate multiple projects simultaneously.
 - A seasoned, experienced professional with a full understanding of area of specialization; resolves a wide range of issues in creative ways.
 - Demonstrates further technical development and a track record of project success.
-- 3-5 years of relevant equity administration experience on the Carta platform.
+- 3-5 years of relevant equity administration experience on the Equity Edge Online/E*TRADE platform.
 - Experience with both Option and RSU programs.
 - Familiarity with U.S. federal and state taxation relating to equity compensation.
 - Familiarity with International tax law relating to equity programs.